Trip Highlights

 Day 17-18: Agra – Chambal, India

-Early this morning be driven to the railway station for your train to Agra to visit the Taj Mahal.
-The iconic Taj Mahal (closed on Fridays) has been described as a ‘tear on the face of eternity’ and is an enduring monument of love.
-The unique beauty of the Taj Mahal is a once-in-a-lifetime travel moment to experience.
+Early this morning, transfer to the station for your train to Agra and a visit to the Taj Mahal (closed on Fridays).
+Often described as a ‘tear on the face of eternity’, this exquisite marble masterpiece is an enduring monument to love—and a true once-in-a-lifetime moment.

-Enjoy a cultural visit to Holipura village and the nearby Bateshwar temple – both interesting places to explore to immerse yourself in quieter, rural India.
+Enjoy a cultural visit to Holipura village and the nearby Bateshwar temples—wonderful places to slow down and connect with a quieter side of rural India.

-Stay at Ramathra Fort deep in rural Rajasthan, India
+Beautiful countryside views from Ramathra Fort, deep in rural Rajasthan, India

 Day 19-20: Ramathra, India

-Choose from one of many excursions offered at the fort, from a boat trip across the lake to spot rich birdlife, or a jeep safari to discover forts, caves and wildlife.
-Enjoy the walking tour of Ramathra Village, through a small hamlet of farmers and herders.
-Away from tourists, this top Travel Differently experience offers a peaceful opportunity to appreciate rural life in India.
+Choose from a menu of privately guided experiences: a boat trip across the lake for rich birdlife, a jeep safari to explore forts, caves and wildlife, or a walking tour of Ramathra village through a hamlet of farmers and herders.
+Far from the tourist trail, this is a signature ‘travel differently’ moment—authentic, peaceful and deeply rewarding, a great way to achieve responsible travel in India.

 Day 21-22: Ranthambore, India